ababic/django-cogwheels/docs/source/contributing/index.rst

 I am also happy to accept pull requests for new features, but before submitting, please:

 - Raise an issue beforehand, explaining what you are looking to achieve, and await a reply.
-- Be prepared to write unit tests and documentation to cover any new functionality.
+- Be prepared to write unit tests and documentation to cover any new functionality (I'm happy to provide guidance where necessary).

 Using the issue tracker